gurditsingh/hydeout/_posts/test.md

 ## Spark Hierarchy

 A Spark application consists of a single driver process and a set of executor processes scattered across nodes on the cluster.
 The driver is the process that is in charge of the high-level control flow of work that needs to be done.
 The executor processes are responsible for executing this work, in the form of  _tasks_, as well as for storing any data that the user chooses to cache.
-Both the driver and the executors typically stick around for the entire time the application is running
+Both the driver and the executors typically stick around for the entire time the application is running.